jwknz/gatsby-ncms-pg/static/pages/test.md

 ---
-path: /pages/my-first-post
+path: /notices/test1
 date: '2017-11-07'
 title: My first blog post
 ---

-# here is a test
+# THIS IS A NOTICE

 This markdown file was created in VSCODE